TeYuanLiu/teyuanliu.github.io/content/blog/go.md

     -   We want to use the injected service struct methods rather than performing business logic in the handler for better flexibility.
 This makes creating and switching to a new handler much easier.
 -   Service
     -   Defined in `/internal/domain/user.go`
-    -   Perform business logic by calling infrastructure interface methods.
+    -   Perform business logic and call infrastructure interface methods.
     -   Take infrastructure interface values as dependencies.
-    -   We want to use the injected infrastructure interface values instead of passing the infrastructure interface values to every struct method for better flexibility.
-If we want to add or remove an infrastructure interface value, we don't have to update the parameters of every service struct method.
+    -   We want to use the injected infrastructure interface values instead of passing the infrastructure interface values to every service struct method as parameters for better flexibility.
+If we want to add or remove an infrastructure interface value, we don't have to update the parameters of every relevant service struct method.
     -   Infrastructure interfaces are defined in `/internal/domain/port.go`.
-    -   Has no dependency on other packages created in the project.
+    -   Have no dependency on other packages created in the project.
 -   Infrastructure (database, API, etc)
     -   Defined in `/internal/database/postgresql.go`
     -   Implement the infrastructure interfaces.

-At last, `cmd/main/main.go` creates infrastructure interface values, service structs, and then the handler, injecting dependencies, and starts the handler.
+At last, `cmd/main/main.go` creates infrastructure interface values, service structs, the handler, injecting dependencies, and then starts the handler.

 ## Variable